genophenoenvo/neon-datasets/shotgun_metagenomics/README.md

  ┣ README.md
  ┗ neon-anvio-config.snake
 ```

-The contents of the directory `/neon_sg_metadata` allow a user to download the shotgun metagenome data from NEON over a defined time period.
+The contents of the directory `/neon_sg_metadata` allow a user to download the shotgun metagenome data from NEON over a defined time period and assemble/bin metagenome assembled genomes by site.
 The directory also includes the associated metadata files for the NEON API.

-These FASTQ files are QA/QC'd with illumina-utils, and the file `neon-anvio-config.snake` contains the instructions for the anvi'o snakemake shotgun metagenomics workflow.
+These FASTQ files are QA/QC'd with [illumina-utils](https://github.com/merenlab/illumina-utils), and the file `neon-anvio-config.snake` contains the instructions for the [anvi'o](https://merenlab.org/software/anvio/) snakemake shotgun metagenomics [workflow](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#metagenomics-workflow).
+The anvi'o workflow runs, via Docker or Singularity, inside a [configured instance](https://github.com/rbartelme/anvio-singularity) of the official [anvio](https://hub.docker.com/r/meren/anvio) Docker image.

 # NEON Shotgun Metagenome Data Processing